Versent/redux-loader/readme.md

   resources: {

     /*
-    This resource will be send to the child component via props.
+    These resources will be send to the child component via props.

     You must return a function for each resource you want to load.